-(you may access the supporting spreadsheet here.)
+(Note: You may access the supporting spreadsheet on the BARS Reporting Templates page)

 - a.
 A 10-year schedule of changes in the net OPEB liability that separately presents the information required for each year. - b.
 A 10-year schedule presenting the following for each year: - 1.
 The total OPEB liability - 2.
 The OPEB plan's fiduciary net position - 3.
 The net OPEB liability - 4.
 The OPEB plan's fiduciary net position as a percentage of the total OPEB liability - 5.
 The covered-employee payroll.
 Unlike pension RSI, which uses covered payroll (the payroll on which contributions to a plan are based), this schedule requires covered-employee payroll the payroll of employees that are provided with OPEB through the OPEB plan. - 6.
 The net OPEB liability as a percentage of covered-employee payroll.